 Using a higher debt-to-income ratio makes it easier for applicants with lower incomes to refinance their loans.
 We should also highlight that lenders are required to confirm that you have the financial ability to repay your new mortgage.

 The borrowers listed on the new RefiNow mortgage must be the same as the borrowers listed on the current mortgage.
 New borrowers cannot be added to the loan and borrowers can only be removed if the borrower who remains on the mortgage demonstrates that they have made the monthly loan payment entirely on their own for at least one year.

 Use the FREEandCLEAR Lender Directory to search for refinance programs offered by top-rated lenders.

 In general, RefiNow mortgage rates are similar to the rates for standard refinance programs.
 We advise you to change lenders if they attempt to charge you a higher rate to use the program.
 Rates vary by lender, borrower and other factors so you should shop multiple lenders to find the mortgage with the best terms.

 The closing costs for a RefiNow loan should be lower as compared to other mortgage programs.
 Specifically, you receive a $500 closing cost credit if you are not granted an appraisal waiver and you are required to pay for an appraisal report.
 For loan amounts of $300,000 or less, lenders waive a fee equal to 0.5% of your loan amount which applicants are usually required to pay when they refinance.
-Additionally, you can include up to $5,000 in closing costs in your mortgage amount.
+Additionally, you can include closing costs, discount points and prepaid expenses such as property tax and homeowners insurance in your mortgage amount.

 Private Mortgage Insurance (PMI)